Picasso’s Art Meets Classical Music at This New Symphony Experience

 One such notation, a fleeting clarinet concerto that Stravinsky titled Pour Pablo, will be brought to life as part of “Picasso Symphony,” a concert experience that tells the story of the artist’s life by pairing artwork with period music played by a live orchestra.
 When Pour Pablo arrives as a three-minute intermezzo, it’s accompanied by Picasso’s portraits featuring musical instruments.

-“Picasso Symphony,” which will open at La Seine Musical in Paris in March 2025 ahead of an international tour is the brainchild of Jason Michael Paul, a composer and musical entrepreneur who has seen success producing video game concerts with titles such as Zelda and Final Fantasy.
+“Picasso Symphony,” which will open at La Seine Musical in Paris in March 2025 ahead of an international tour is the brainchild of Jason Michael Paul, a producer and musical entrepreneur who has seen success producing video game concerts with titles such as Zelda and Final Fantasy.

 A handwritten musical notation by Igor Stravinsky, titled Pour Pablo